bludit/documentation-english/pages/themes/example-my-first-theme/index.md

-# Title: Example: My first theme
+# Example: My first theme
 <!-- Position: 2 -->
 ---
 Let's create a new and simple theme, I will call my new theme `Coffee`.